-Distributing a deceased’s estate can be problematic for various reasons
+Distributing a deceased’s estate can be problematic for many reasons

 Sometimes, a beneficiary may have lost contact with the deceased or the number of beneficiaries is unclear.
 Perhaps a beneficiary has lost capacity or died before, or shortly after, the deceased.